 Days are enjoyed when I can spend a few minutes petting my dog Captain Hastings Alyosha, chat with a friend on FaceTime or via iMessage, read a book on my Kindle/iPad no matter how mindless it is, or manage to put together a blog post (even if it takes several days to put together just one post – like today’s).

-However it is not the doing of a thing that makes the day a win for me.
+However, it is not the doing of a thing that makes the day a win for me.
 It is the feeling of contentment I reach knowing I put my best foot forward and am somehow trudging along the path God has planned for me.
 Being disabled is not who I am.

 For I know the plans I have for you, Joy, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.

-I have a long ways to go still before I am back to where I was 5 years ago.
+I have a long way to go still before I am back to where I was 5 years ago.
 But you’d be amazed to know I have come to terms with the fact that there’s a chance I might never get back to where I was before.
-That’s a scary idea but I find comfort in knowing that there was a plan and a reason I have gone through the last 5 years and that God is with me every step of the way even when I don’t see Him or have the strength to call out.
-And what blessings he has surrounded me with – family, friends and the gifts of life, love, laughter, hope and more!
+That’s a scary idea but I find comfort in knowing that there is a plan and a reason for why I have gone through the last 5 years and that God is with me every step of the way even when I don’t see Him or have the strength to call out.
+And what blessings he has surrounded me with – family, friends, and the gifts of life, love, laughter, hope, and more!

 I would love to one day be married and a mother.
 It’s a good thing I don’t have babies right now because there’d be many days I couldn’t even hold them if I tried.
 However, I would love to find a special man to share life with and be able to support and encourage and pray over if the Lord would bless me with such a relationship.
 Who says I can not still find love?

 If it is God’s will, I would love to be able to walk again w/o my cane and enjoy a day without pain.
 But I give thanks to I have come to terms that that might never happen.